beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 app-local.php
 ```

+^ We're tracking all non-sensitive configs in source control for every environment.

-^ Anything that **is** sensitive can be defined in `app-local.php` on each server.
+^ And anything that **is** sensitive can be defined in `app-local.php` on each server.

 ---
 ## How well does this meet the ideal requirements?

 :white_check_mark: Env-specific settings are checked and loaded once.
 :white_check_mark: Production is the default case.

-:white_check_mark: Untracked overrides supported for testing/security.

 ```php
 try {